belcurv/medium/articles/modular_js_3.md

 #Writing Modular JavaScript  -  Pt 3

 This is the third and final part in an introductory series on writing modular JavaScript applications.
-[Part 1](https://medium.com/@jrschwane/writing-modular-javascript-pt-1-b42a3bd23685) explained why modularity is desirable and presented a simple modular application design structure.
-In [part 2](https://medium.com/@jrschwane/writing-modular-javascript-pt-2-d7140d15c982), we built a simple modular application based on those principles.
-In this concluding article we will prepare our project files for deployment.
+[Part 1](https://medium.com/@jrschwane/writing-modular-javascript-pt-1-b42a3bd23685) explained why modularity is desirable and presented a modular application design structure.
+In [part 2](https://medium.com/@jrschwane/writing-modular-javascript-pt-2-d7140d15c982), we built a simple application based on those principles.
+We will conclude the series by preparing our project for deployment.

 ![slice](../assets/slice_pt3.jpg)

 ###Introduction

-When we concluded part 2, we had a working modular web application.
+We ended part 2 with a working modular web application.
 We wrote our modules and stylesheets as separate files, linked together through our `index.html` and bootstrapped by our `app.js`.
-This is an efficient and scalable development process for all the reasons discussed in the previous articles.
+This is an efficient and scalable development process for all the reasons discussed in the part 1 of the series.

-It’s also a process that resulted in eight separate files (not including our hosted font and jQuery).
-Our browser has to open and maintain eight separate http requests to retrieve each of those files.
-Although our files are not large and modern browsers can make these requests in parallel, in a large application the cumulative latency of all those requests would result in slower page loads.
-That’s never good — we should [concatenate](https://en.wikipedia.org/wiki/Concatenation) our files to increase performance.
+But it's a process that produced eight separate files.
+Our browser has to open and maintain eight separate http requests to retrieve each of those files, and that's before we include the hosted font or jQuery.
+Although our files are not large and modern browsers can make these requests in parallel, in a large application the cumulative latency of those requests would result in slower page loads.
+We can reduce the number of http requests through [concatenatation](https://en.wikipedia.org/wiki/Concatenation).

-We could also increase performance through [minification](https://en.wikipedia.org/wiki/Minification_(programming)), a kind of compression where our function and variable names are replaced with single characters, and comments, white space and line breaks are removed.
-This results in smaller file sizes, which should result in quicker page loads for clients.
+We can also increase performance through [minification](https://en.wikipedia.org/wiki/Minification_(programming)), a kind of compression where our function and variable names are replaced with smaller "tokens", and all comments, white space and line breaks are removed.
+This results in smaller file sizes, which means quicker page loads for users.

 Our demo application includes a feature of es6/es2015: [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
 Template literals are amazingly useful, but their backtick delimiters cause problems for some code minifiers.
-To work around this problem, we should [transpile](https://en.wikipedia.org/wiki/Source-to-source_compiler) our source code from es6/es2015 to traditional every-browser-understands-it es5 JavaScript.
+Furthermore, not every browser supports es6/es2015 syntax.
+So we want to [transpile](https://en.wikipedia.org/wiki/Source-to-source_compiler) our source code into traditional _every-browser-understands-it_ es5 JavaScript.

-Finally, imagine that we wrote SASS instead of CSS.
-Since browsers do not natively understand SASS, we should translate that into regular CSS.
-We won’t actually rewrite our CSS — instead we’ll cheat a little for demonstration purposes.
-And while we’re at it, we should probably add all necessary vendor-prefixed selectors to make all browsers behave as expected.
+Finally, imagine that we composed our stylesheets with SASS instead of CSS.
+Browsers do not natively understand SASS, we want to convert that into regular CSS.
+We won’t actually rewrite our stylesheets — instead we’ll cheat a little for demonstration purposes.
+And while we’re at it, we want to add all necessary vendor-prefixed selectors so different browsers behave as expected.

-In this article we will use [Gulp](http://gulpjs.com/) to efficiently deal the above wish list.
-Gulp will process our source files and creating new production-ready files for use in preparation for deployment.
+That's a lengthly wish list.
+In this article we will use [Gulp](http://gulpjs.com/) to provide solutions to each of the above "wants".
+Gulp will process our source files and create new production-ready files that we can use when deploying our application.

-###Node.js and NPM

-I assume you know what [Node.js](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) are and have them installed locally.
+Although our demo is a _front-end_ application, because Gulp depends on [Node.js](https://nodejs.org/en/) - typically used in _back-end_ applications - the reader should have basic familiarity with Node and [NPM](https://www.npmjs.com/) and have them installed locally.
 If you do not, please refer to the [official docs](https://nodejs.org/en/download/package-manager/) for installation instructions.
-If you need an introduction to Node, [Scotch.io](https://scotch.io/tag/node-js) is an excellent resource.
+And if you would like to learn more, [Scotch.io](https://scotch.io/tag/node-js) has excellent Node.js resources.

-We will use only two Node-specific functions: `require` and `pipe`.
-The rest of our code will use regular JavaScript.
-We will spend a bit of  time in the command line, but you don't need to be a terminal ninja.
+Aside from a few Node-specific functions (`require` and `pipe`), the rest of our code will use regular es5 JavaScript.
+We will spend a bit of time in the command line, but you needn't be a CLI ninja.

 ###Application Structure

-We finished part 2 with the following file/folder structure:
+Part 2 left us with the following file/folder structure:

 ```
 |-- /src
 |    |
-|    |— /css
+|    |-- /css
 |    |    |
 |    |    |-- app.css
 |    |    |-- background.css